Ceudan/Coden_Portfolio/README.md

 Skills Learned: computer vision libraries, image processing, deep-learning, generating custom train data

 # Project 2: Matching Road Sections between Databases
+Problem: At the University of Toronto Transportation Research Institute, we often have different data sources describing the same roads.
+My supervisor had an Aimsun traffic model describing the GTHA, and traffic information from HERE maps.
+My task was to write an automated program to figure out which road sections in Aimsun, corresponded to which roads in HERE's database.
+Some of the major hurdles included:
+- over 100,000 road sections per database (strong time complexity requirements)
+- alphanumerical naming was inconsistent between databases
+- geographic coordinates carried up to 10m of uncertainty

 # Markdown